-The purpose of the Senior Specialist program is to provide educational training for instructors of all ages and abilities to gain the tools and knowledge necessary to provide high quality teaching and performance enhancement outcomes for the senior skier seeking lessons.
+The purpose of the Senior Specialist program is to provide educational training for instructors of all ages and abilities to gain the tools and knowledge necessary to provide high quality teaching and performance enhancement outcomes for the older snow sport enthusiast.

-Stakeholders including resorts, member snow sport schools and mountain management are keen on recruiting and retention of visitors.
+Stakeholders including resorts, member snow sport schools and mountain management are sensitive to the recruitment and retention of visitors.
 As the senior visitor has been a consistent client, identification of skilled instructors to meet the senior client's specific needs is beneficial for all.

-The PSIA-NW Senior Specialist program currently consists of the Foundations, Senior Specialist 1 and Senior Specialist 2 educational courses.
+The PSIA-NW Senior Specialist program currently consists of, Senior Specialist 1 and Senior Specialist 2 educational credentials.
 This is a certificate program which is based on an educational framework with an assessment component.
 The Senior Specialist program is based upon and measured against the PSIA-NW Senior Specialist Standards, referenced in its entirety in the appendix of this manual.
 The Senior Specialist Standard is derived from existing National Standards including those from the Alpine, Children and Snowboard disciplines.

 The premise of the Senior Specialist Standards is based upon the concepts of "levels of understanding", levels that define stages of learning within degrees of understanding.
 Just as certification is a measure of understanding, levels of certification represent stages of understanding.
 Although not a certification, Senior Specialist participants will be expected to meet levels of competency as defined by SS 1 and SS 2 standards.
 Participants will be held to the knowledge and performance standards of the level at which they are participating as well as the criteria for all preceding levels.
-Measurements of understanding are based on Bloom's Taxonomy, referenced further in the Senior Specialist Standard.
+Measurements of understanding are based on Bloom's Taxonomy, referenced further in the Senior Specialist Standard as well as the appendix.

 It is important to note the Senior Specialist program is an educational training opportunity, it is not an exam.
-However, there is an assessment component and a certificate will be awarded upon successful completion of the SS 1 and SS 2.
+However, there is an assessment component and a certificate will be awarded upon successful completion of the Senior Specialist 1 and Senior Specialist 2.
 It is assumed each participant will pursue ownership of this material.
-Successful participants are expected to show an appropriate blending of skiing skills and an appropriate level of understanding of senior specific teaching knowledge and theory.
+Successful participants are expected to show an appropriate blending of skiing or riding skills and an appropriate level of understanding of senior specific teaching knowledge and theory.
 Courses include written feedback and suggested personal goals for continued growth documented on feedback forms specific to each course, as noted in the appendix of this manual.

 Generally speaking, one might consider seniors to be identified only by their age.
 It has been suggested this "defining age" might be 50 years or older.
 However, there are some characteristics possessed by the senior age group that are often common with younger students in today's environment as well.
-These characteristics may include alterations in sensory input, fear of terrain, inability to manage variable snow conditions, injuries, medical issues, physical limitations and, likely, the pursuit of the mountain experience as a desired social experience.
+These characteristics may include alterations of sensory input, fear of terrain, inability to manage variable snow conditions, injuries, medical issues and physical limitations.
+Most likely, the pursuit of the mountain experience as a desired social experience is a goal held by many, not just the older client.
 This training is useful to maximize ideal learning situations, for any instructor looking to develop their skill and knowledge, regardless of student age or condition.
+A statement regarding age, as defined by a number, is a great conversation starter but unlikely to produce any defining or meaningful measure.
+Hence, while this program and this manual are titled and reference consistently the word 'senior', the information and philosophy is inherent to most of us.